 Ventral – Used for stability, steering, and sudden stops the ventral fins are located on both sides of the fish.
 They are situated in between the anal and pectoral fin.

 Pectoral – This pair of fins are situated just behind the gills.
-They are used for low-speed swimming, braking, and steering.
+Fish use these for low-speed swimming, braking, and steering.

 Goldfish Body And Head